FIFA Propose Introducing Five Subs When Suspended Leagues Return

-FIFA have proposed introducing a rule which allows five substitutions instead of three to help ease the burden of fixtures congestion when football league’s across the world return to action.
+FIFA have proposed introducing a rule which allows five substitutions instead of three to help ease the burden of fixture congestion when football leagues across the world return to action.

 Football across Europe has been suspended for over six weeks due to the coronavirus pandemic with decisions still to be made by many leagues as to whether or not they will continue the season if and when it is safe to do so.